 Pentridge Prison operated in Coburg between 1850 and 1997 and as in all prisons some prisoners were also artists (not just escape artists and bareknuckle bash artists).
 In 1886 professional photographer, Joseph H. Soden was convicted of forging pound notes and served time in Pentridge in the same year his photographs were exhibited at the Melbourne Intercolonial Exhibition.

 In 1960 (or 1962 or1964) aboriginal artist Elliot Ronald Bull (1942-1979) painted the mural in “F” Division.
 Painted with ordinary house paint the mural depicts an aboriginal camp scene.
 Part of the stolen generation Elliot Ronald Bull had already studied painting with Melbourne painter, Ernest Buckmaster.
 After his release Elliot Ronald Bull participated in a number of solo and group exhibitions.
-His mural at Pentridge has been restored and preserved.
+Some of his mural at Pentridge has been preserved.

 Having lived in Coburg for decades I can remember the prison in operation, closed the location being slowly rehabilitated.
 I can still remember hearing the howls that came from Pentridge at midnight on New Year’s Eve in 1991 when I was living a block from the prison walls.
 I also saw and photographed parts of the prison shortly after it closed.